 Surprisingly little, really, compared to typical energy bills.
 This entire kit with panel and associated required elements that you’ll need to make it work, is just about $250.
 Have a look here into your various solar system solutions out there. (#ad)

-Make Your own Solar Panel
+Make Your own Solar Panel in 2023

-And, it is important that we go solar / start using renewable energy.
+It is important that we go solar / start using renewable energy.
 These panels are a great way to heat up the garage as Daniel used to do, and more!

 Method #2 of making your own solar panel: with old fridges